IBM-EPBL/IBM-Project-53733-1661491721/README.md

 # IBM-Project
 ## Skill / Job Recommender Application
 This is a web application that recommends skills or jobs based on your requirements.
-This being developed by a team of 5 members.
+This is being developed by a team of 5 members.
 ## Technologies used
 ###### Frontend
 - HTML